Akagi (manga): Video games

 Warashi adapted Akagi into a PlayStation 2 game released by D3 Publisher on December 12, 2002.
 It was rereleased as part of the budget-priced "Simple series" on October 14, 2004.
 In 2006, Taito released two mobile games based on the anime.
-Two video games based on the anime series were developed by Culture Brain and published by Nintendo.
+Two video games based on the anime series were developed and published by Culture Brain.
 The first, a Game Boy Advance game, was released on March 3, 2006, and the second, for Nintendo DS, was released on August 9, 2007.
 Fujishoji released a pachislot machine in 2008, which was adapted by Sunsoft into a mobile version released in 2009.
 Okumura Yuuki released its first pachinko machine in 2008, which was followed by another in 2012.
 A smartphone game was developed by Imagineer and made available from March 5, 2014, while Gloops released a social network game for Mobage on August 1 of the same year.
 A new pachislot machine by Universal Entertainment was made available from April 24, 2017.

 Drama

 A Japanese television drama that adapts the manga starting from its eighth volume aired on the channel BS SKY PerfecTV!.
-A ten-episode first season, directed by Mitsuru Kubota, Hitoshi Iwamoto and Hiroshi Itō, produced by Itō and Atsushi Nagauchi, and written by Mitsuru Tanabe and Eizō Kobayashi, was broadcast from July 17, 2015 to September 18, 2015.
+A ten-episode first season, directed by Mitsuru Kubota, Hitoshi Iwamoto and Hiroshi Itō, produced by Itō and Atsushi Nagauchi, and written by Mitsuru Tanabe and Eizō Kobayashi, was broadcast from July 17 to September 18, 2015.
 Kanata Hongō and Masahiko Tsugawa play Akagi and Washizu respectively, while its theme song, "Don't Be Afraid," is performed by Shōnan no Kaze.
 Crunchyroll licensed the drama for streaming it in about 150 countries.
 Pony Canyon released the series into a DVD box on March 2, 2016.

-A five-episode sequel, Akagi: Ryūzaki–Yagi-hen / Ichikawa-hen (アカギ「竜崎・矢木編 ／市川編」), directed and produced by the same staff and written only by Tanabe, was broadcast on the same channel from October 13, 2017 to November 11, 2017.
+A five-episode sequel, Akagi: Ryūzaki–Yagi-hen / Ichikawa-hen (アカギ「竜崎・矢木編 ／市川編」), directed and produced by the same staff and written only by Tanabe, was broadcast on the same channel from October 13 to November 11, 2017.
 A three-episode sequel titled Akagi: Washizu Mahjong Kanketsu-hen (アカギ～鷲巣麻雀完結編～) was directed by Kubota, produced by Nagauchi and Itō, and written by Tanabe.
 Shōnan no Kaze announced a different theme song, "Kokushimusō" (国士無双, Thirteen Orphans), for the second sequel.
-The latter started on May 25, 2018, and ended on June 8, 2018.
-A DVD box containing this two latter series was released on August 17, 2018 by Pony Canyon.
+The latter was broadcast from May 25 to June 8, 2018.
+A DVD box containing this two latter series was released by Pony Canyon on August 17, 2018.

 Reception

 Public response

-As of February 2017, the Akagi manga had over 12 million copies in circulation worldwide.
+By February 2017, the Akagi manga had over 12 million copies in circulation worldwide.
 Individual volumes have been featured in Oricon's weekly charts of best-selling manga in 2009, 2010, 2011, 2013, 2015, and 2016.
 The series has a cult following, and has aroused interest for mahjong in the West, especially in Russia, where it "ignited a boom".
 Nevertheless, Akagi has been surpassed in popularity by Fukumoto's other work, Kaiji.